Friday, February 13, 2026

 >Click export (if any messages come up about outside the clipping area or anything else like that during the .pdf creation process, click okay)

-ALSO - we want to post this on your Google Site.
+ALSO - I want to post this on your Google Site.
 To do this you have to convert the .pdf into a .PNG file.
 This is 25% of your grade.

 1. Open Photoshop